-- Northrop Field Municipal Airport, KHHR, HHR, Hawthorne, CA, United States (9 miles)
+- Northrop Field Municipal Airport, KHHR, HHR, Hawthorne, United States (9 miles)

-- Los Angeles International Airport, KLAX, LAX, Los Angeles, CA, United States (11 miles)
+- Los Angeles International Airport, KLAX, LAX, Los Angeles, United States (10 miles)

-- Santa Monica Muni Airport, KSMO, SMO, Santa Monica, CA, United States (11 miles)
+- Santa Monica Municipal Airport, KSMO, SMO, Santa Monica, United States (11 miles)

-- Bob Hope Airport, KBUR, BUR, Burbank, CA, United States (12 miles)
+- Hollywood Burbank Airport, KBUR, BUR, Burbank, United States (12 miles)

-- El Monte Airport Airport, KEMT, EMT, El Monte, CA, United States (14 miles)
+- El Monte Airport Airport, KEMT, EMT, El Monte, United States (14 miles)

-- Long Beach Municipal Airport, KLGB, LGB, Long Beach, CA, United States (17 miles)
+- Long Beach Municipal Airport, KLGB, LGB, Long Beach, United States (17 miles)

-- Van Nuys Airport, KVNY, VNY, Van Nuys, CA, United States (17 miles)
+- Van Nuys Airport, KVNY, VNY, Van Nuys, United States (17 miles)